snapppay-challenges/yousef-maktabi/README.md

 - UI is good and pretty.

 ### Conclusion
 I think he has a good understanding of the basics of React and TypeScript. expect of some error handling issues and last name search, other functionalities are fairly good implemented.
-In my idea he could pass this step as a good mid-level candidate.
+In my idea he could pass this step as a mid-level candidate.